Chernobyl Children's Project (UK)

 Chernobyl Children's Project (UK) is a UK registered charity based in Glossop, Derbyshire.
 The charity brings children to the UK for recuperative holidays; many of the children are in remission from cancer or suffer from chronic conditions such as epilepsy or diabetes.

 CCP (UK) was founded in 1995 by Linda Walker, who began by organising local groups to host children during the summer.
-It soon became apparent that holidays weren't enough, and problems within Belarus were affecting lives of thousands of children and young adults with disabilities.
+It soon became apparent that holidays weren't enough, and problems within Belarus were affecting the lives of thousands of children and young adults with disabilities.
 Nowadays, the charity oversees many projects with the help of their Belarusian partners, Supporting Children Together.
 These include: